cBioPortal/cbioportal/docs/web-API-and-Clients.md

 )
 ```

+#### cbioportalR (recommended)

+cbioportalR offers easy-to-use functions that allow users to browse and pull data from public or institutional cBioPortal sites without knowledge of web service or Bioconductor infrastructures.
+The package is tidyverse-compatible.
+Key package features include:

+1. Comprehensive documentation aimed at helping clinical researchers understand the underlying structure of cBioPortal data
+2. [Tutorials]([https://www.karissawhiting.com/cbioportalR/articles/overview-of-workflow.html]) for quick API authentication and set up
+3. Functions to pull complete clinical and genomic data by study ID, molecular profile ID, sample list IDs or individual sample ID (e.g. `get_genetics_by_study()`, `get_genetics_by_sample()`)
+4. Functions to navigate and identify patient IDs, sample IDs or study IDs as needed, or infer necessary ID information for queries when not supplied by user.
+5. Helper functions to pull information on gene panels (`get_gene_panel()`), or lookup entrez ID (`get_entrez_id()`), Hugo Symbol (`get_hugo_symbol()`) or common gene aliases (`get_alias()`) of genes
+6. Capability to query multiple sample IDs from different studies concurrently

+For a detailed tutorial on `cbioportalR`, see the package website: https://www.karissawhiting.com/cbioportalR/articles/overview-of-workflow.html

 #### rapiclient

-Although we recommend to use [cBioPortalData](/#cbioportaldata-recommended) for most use cases, it is possible to connect to the API directly using [rapiclient](https://github.com/bergant/rapiclient):
+Although we recommend [cBioPortalData](/#cbioportaldata-recommended) or [cbioportalR](/#cbioportalR-recommended) for most use cases, it is possible to connect to the API directly using [rapiclient](https://github.com/bergant/rapiclient):

 ```
 library(rapiclient)